Top 50 Most Popular Cyberpunk Movies To Watch In 2025

 Average

-Looper is a 2012 cyberpunk film.
-Set in the future of 2074, where time travel has become an illegal but lucrative business, the film follows Joe, a looper tasked with killing targets sent back in time from the future.
+Looper (2012) is a stylish entry in the cyberpunk genre.
+Set in a dystopian 2074, time travel is illegal but exploited by criminal organizations.
+The story centers on Joe, a looper assigned to eliminate targets sent back from the future.

-The film's exploration of themes such as free will, determinism, and the consequences of time travel further reinforces its place within the cyberpunk genre.
-The film's gritty, neon-lit Kansas City setting and its portrayal of a society divided between the rich and the marginalised further contribute to its cyberpunk atmosphere.
+The film masterfully explores themes such as free will, fate, and the far-reaching consequences of time manipulation.
+Its gritty, neon-soaked Kansas City backdrop highlights a society starkly divided between affluence and the marginalized, reinforcing its cyberpunk credentials.

 7